All About Quilting Cotton Fabric

 You also might need to add a lining since some quilting cottons can become transparent with light going through it.
 A darker print can prevent this though.

-As long as a pattern recommends a medium weight fabric you can use quilting cotton as an option.
+As long as a pattern recommends a medium weight fabric you can replace it with quilting cotton instead, and when you are okay with the results.
 There are both PDF patterns and paper patterns with medium weight recommendations, so you can find what you’re looking for.

 How to Make Quilting Cotton Fabric Work for Clothing

 I was careful to match all the plaids going vertically and horizontally.
 This pattern calls for other fabrics, but it worked well for quilting cotton.
-I dropped the waist for a fit-and-flare look.
-It was also a big snug around my arms, so I let the seams out a little bit.
+I dropped the waist for more of a fit-and-flare look.

 softening quilting cotton

 There are lots of places to buy quilting cotton.
-You probably have a local quilt shop or big box store that offers many, many different prints to peruse.
+You probably have a local quilt shop or big box store that offers many, many different prints.

 You can also buy quilting cotton online.
 My favorite place to look for quilting cotton is on Etsy* since there are so many shops in one place.
-Phat Quarters* is having a fabric liquidation sale so their quilting cottons are very inexpensive.
+I like to use Etsy to look for specific prints.

 quilting cotton clothing patterns

-Ideas for how to use quilting cotton for clothing: full skirts or pencil skirts, fit-and-flare dresses, woven tanks or tees, button up shirts with darts, jacket linings, pocket bags, pajamas, bias tape, and aprons.
+Ideas for how to sew with quilting cotton for clothing: full skirts or pencil skirts, fit-and-flare dresses, woven tanks or tees, button up shirts with or without darts, little girl dresses, jacket linings except for the sleeves, pocket bags, pajamas, bias tape, and aprons.